FSRA/LinuxFinal/README.md

 /* 22920152203891 LiuYifan */

     Hi,teacher!
-Here is an example for testing，If you have any question about this project,please contact me~ Thank the teacher for the patience of a semester to help me solve the problems, and the grade of this course is very important to me
-    Hope you could give me a satisfactory grade（*＾-＾*） My email：1169659587@qq.com
+Here is an example for testing，If you have any question about this project,please contact me~ Thank the teacher for the patience of a semester to help me solve the problems, and the grade of this course is very important to me,Hope you could give me a satisfactory grade（*＾-＾*） My email：1169659587@qq.com
     My phone：18859278702